Uniforms of the Royal Danish Army: M/84

-All branches of the Army issued the M/84, it consists of the barrack dress version of the pants and jacket, a green shirt, beret, and a stable belt in either black or the colours of the regiment.
+All branches of the Army issued the M/84, it consists of the barrack dress version of the trousers and jacket, a green shirt, beret, and a stable belt in either black or the colours of the regiment.
 Furthermore, army regiments wear an Ascot tie, for official portraits and ceremonies.
 Due to the changing weather in Denmark, the shirt can either be short or long sleeved, and there can furthermore be worn a jumper or rain-jacket.

 There was also an equestrian version of the M/84, this was only given to HESK and officers of Guard Hussar Regiment as there were still horses in use.
 The equestrian uniform of M/84 was the same as the M/69 but featured a green shirt in lieu of the service dress uniform.

 M/01

 Following deployments to the Balkans, it was discovered that the M/84, made for the Danish environment, was too thick/heavy.
-Leading the army to create a light version of the M/84 (Let Kampuniform).
+Leading the army to create a light Ripstop version of the M/84 (Let Kampuniform).
 With the deployments to the Middle East, a desert version of the light uniform was introduced, using the M/01 camouflage (Ørken Kampuniform).
 In 2010, a Combat shirt in M/01 were introduced, to allow soldiers to wear something lighter than the combat jacket.
 The M/01 uniforms were limited to deployed personnel, and were not given to the army in general.
 The relative rarity of these 'deployment uniforms', especially the desert version, meant that some of the equipment was not always in stock, forcing many soldiers to use woodland versions.

 Current Uniforms

 Full dress

 The full dress uniform is the most elaborate and traditional uniform worn by the Royal Danish Army.
 All ceremonial dresses apart from the Guard Hussar Regiment's and Royal Life Guards', can be traced back to the standardization in 1848, where all services were given coats in the same cut.
 With these coats, the infantry, engineers and artillery wore dark blue coats while the cavalry wore light blue.
 The uniforms are however, less common today, as it was withdrawn from general issue in 1964, when it was no longer compulsory for officers to own a full dress uniform.
 However, personnel serving as aide-de-camp to the Monarch, Generals, the Judge Advocate General and the Commandant of Copenhagen are required to own a full dress uniform.

 The officer corps of the different services have retained their ceremonial dress uniforms.
-It is however only used for balls or audiences with the Queen.
+It is however only used for balls or audiences with the monarch.
 The uniform has a choker-style collar and is worn with a Kepi.
 The generals' full dress M/1880, is more elaborate than officers' with gold ornamentation and is worn with a bicorne with feathers.